We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When taking care of personal hygiene, we don’t often think about our bellybuttons.
 But just like the rest of your body, they need to be cleaned.
-In fact, a 2012 study found that 67 different types of bacteria are in the average bellybutton.
+In fact, a

 Most bellybuttons have crevices that can collect dirt and breed bacteria.
 Aim to clean yours about once a week.